syncedtoblog/syncedtoblog.github.io/_posts/2020-03-20-Social-Ration-Book.md

 In some countries and regions, where the virus is further along, lockdowns have been enforced for months at a time.
 This has been effective in quelling the virus.
 However, there is much talk in the scientific community about a second wave of infections, and in a grimmer scenario a cycle of new infections followed by lockdowns.
-I imagine after a first wave lockdown, subsequent lockdowns will be increasingly affecting for people.
+Plus people are defying the lockdowns ().
+After a first wave lockdown, subsequent lockdowns will be increasingly affecting for people.

 The UK government has said we are on a war footing, and it got me thinking about previous wartime approaches to meet people's needs when resources are scarce.
-Specifically the ration book:
+Specifically rationing and the ration book:

 ![_config.yml](https://upload.wikimedia.org/wikipedia/commons/c/c1/Sample_UK_Childs_Ration_Book_WW2.jpg)